 What is Vasaka Capsule?

 Vasaka Capsule is a pure herb extract containing the extract from the Justicia adhatoda leaf.

 Does it reduce blood glucose level?

 Yes.
-Ethanolic extract of leaves and roots in doses of 50 and 100 mg/kg body weight, administered to alloxan-induced diabetic rats showed reduction in blood glucose levels and at doses of 100 mg/kg body weight.
+Ethanolic extract of leaves and roots in doses of 50 and 100 mg/kg body weight, administered to alloxan-induced diabetic rats showed a reduction in blood glucose levels and at doses of 100 mg/kg body weight.

 What are indications for Justicia adhatoda Mother Tincture?

-The indications include dry cough, obstinate cough, paroxysmal cough, whooping cough, coryza with constant sneezing, watery discharge from the nose, asthma, pneumonia and bronchitis.
+The indications include dry cough, obstinate cough, paroxysmal cough, whooping cough, coryza with constant sneezing, watery discharge from the nose, asthma, pneumonia, and bronchitis.